StuartHarris/slides/rust_in_the_enterprise/slides.md

 * Where does the resistance to adopting Rust come from?
 * How do we go about introducing Rust into an Enterprise?
 * Beer and Pizza
-* Crux overview — how Rust can help an Enterprise build high quality, sustainable software, cheaper and faster.
+* Crux overview
+  - How Rust can help an Enterprise build high quality, sustainable digital product, cheaper and faster.
 * Crux deep dive.
 Demos.
 Q&A.

 ---